 If you're still rocking an older model, like the Echo or Echo Dot (£50 at Amazon.co.uk), you're not entirely out of luck, however.
 There are several ways you can disguise your speakers without having to fork out the cash for a new speaker.

-With smartphones, if you don't like the stock appearance of your phone, you can purchase a skin for your device for under $20.
-The same goes for the Echo, but the selection of skins is still a bit paltry.
+With your phone, if you don't like the stock appearance, you can purchase a skin for your device for less than $20.
+The same goes for Alexa speakers.

 Without a doubt, the seams are the worst part of these skins.
 It's virtually impossible to align them perfectly.
-But, assuming you install the three pieces properly, you will only see the seam on the volume ring.
-The others will be hidden from view.
+But if you install the three pieces properly, the seams should all be aligned on the back of the device, hidden from view.

 Rather than rolling out yet another Echo Dot version, Amazon released cases that you can purchase for your second-generation Dot.
 Amazon's own cases for the Dot range from various colors of fabric to different shades of dyed leather.
 Currently, they're all $5 for fabric (£10 or AU$21) and $6 for leather (£12, not available in Australia).

 For the full-size second-generation Echo, you can purchase a Decorative Shell in fabric (charcoal, sandstone or heathery gray) or wood (oak or walnut) finishes.
 The fabric Decorative Shells cost $20 (£16), while the wood finish ones cost $30 (£26).
 Neither of the Echo shells is available from Amazon in Australia, but their price converts to AU$27 for fabric and AU$41 for leather.

 These days, the list of third-party cases is extensive.
 For example, there is an Echo Dot holder that is shaped like an owl.
 Another hides the Echo Dot in a skull.
 There is also an alarm clock that doubles as a dock for the Echo Dot and makes it look like any other bedside clock.